-Item Number 5.
-Primary U.S. Office Address.
+Item Number 6.
+Primary U.S. Office Address of Petitioner.
 Provide the address of the petitioner's primary office within the United States.
 The primary U.S. office address must not be the address of petitioner's outside counsel or clients.
 Petitions filed with an address that is not the petitioner's U.S. office address may be rejected or denied.
 The location of your primary office may determine where the petition must be filed.

-Item Number 7.
-Petitioner's Mailing Address.
+Item Number 8.
+Mailing Address.
 Provide the petitioner's mailing address, if different from the Primary U.S. Office Address.

-Item Numbers 8. - 10.
+Item Numbers 9. - 11.
 Petitioner's Contact Information.
 Provide the petitioner's contact information.

-Item Numbers 11. - 13.
-Tax Payer Identification Numbers.
-Provide an Employer Identification Number (EIN), Individual Taxpayer Identification Number (ITIN), and/or U.S. Social Security Number (if applicable.)
+Item Numbers 12. - 14.
+Taxpayer Identification Numbers.
+Provide an Employer Identification Number (EIN), Individual Taxpayer Identification Number (ITIN), and/or U.S. Social Security Number (SSN), as applicable.
 Individual employers and sole proprietors must provide a U.S. Social Security Number.